adarnimrod/ssl-ca/README.rst

 Usage
 -----

-This will generate, inside the new directory, the directory stucture, a starting configuration for starting work and a new CA key and certificate. ::
+This will generate, inside the new directory, the directory structure, a starting configuration for starting work and a new CA key and certificate. ::

     $ mkdir domain.tld